- Review the course requirements for the specific degree program listed in the DMACC online catalog.

 - IN PERSON at any DMACC campus.

-- Cash, personal check, cashier’s check, money order.
+- Cash, personal check, cashier’s check, money order or credit card.

 - MAIL TO DMACC Student Accounts, 2006 S. Ankeny Blvd., Ankeny, IA 50023-8995.
 Personal check, cashier’s check or money order.
 Please include remittance portion of the bill.